Xyntopia/pydoxtools/docs/document.md

 supports pipeline flows:
 : *, <class 'dict'\>, <class 'list'\>, PIL.Image.Image, application/epub+zip, application/pdf, application/vnd.oasis.opendocument.text, application/vnd.openxmlformats-officedocument.wordprocessingml.document, application/x-yaml, image, image/jpeg, image/png, image/tiff, mediawiki, pandoc, text/html, text/markdown, text/rtf

-### vectorizer_model

-Choose the embeddings model (huggingface-style) and if we wantto do the vectorization using only the tokenizer.
-Using only thetokenizer is MUCH faster and uses lower CPU than creating actualcontextual embeddings using the model.
-BUt is also lower qualitybecause it lacks the context.

-Can be called using:

-    <Document>.x('vectorizer_model')
-    # or
-    <Document>.vectorizer_model

-return type
-: typing.Any

-supports pipeline flows:
-: *, <class 'dict'\>, <class 'list'\>, PIL.Image.Image, application/epub+zip, application/pdf, application/vnd.oasis.opendocument.text, application/vnd.openxmlformats-officedocument.wordprocessingml.document, application/x-yaml, image, image/jpeg, image/png, image/tiff, mediawiki, pandoc, text/html, text/markdown, text/rtf

-### vectorizer_only_tokenizer

-Choose the embeddings model (huggingface-style) and if we wantto do the vectorization using only the tokenizer.
-Using only thetokenizer is MUCH faster and uses lower CPU than creating actualcontextual embeddings using the model.
-BUt is also lower qualitybecause it lacks the context.

-Can be called using:

-    <Document>.x('vectorizer_only_tokenizer')
-    # or
-    <Document>.vectorizer_only_tokenizer

-return type
-: typing.Any

-supports pipeline flows:
-: *, <class 'dict'\>, <class 'list'\>, PIL.Image.Image, application/epub+zip, application/pdf, application/vnd.oasis.opendocument.text, application/vnd.openxmlformats-officedocument.wordprocessingml.document, application/x-yaml, image, image/jpeg, image/png, image/tiff, mediawiki, pandoc, text/html, text/markdown, text/rtf

-### vectorizer_overlap_ratio

-Choose the embeddings model (huggingface-style) and if we wantto do the vectorization using only the tokenizer.
-Using only thetokenizer is MUCH faster and uses lower CPU than creating actualcontextual embeddings using the model.
-BUt is also lower qualitybecause it lacks the context.

-Can be called using:

-    <Document>.x('vectorizer_overlap_ratio')
-    # or
-    <Document>.vectorizer_overlap_ratio

-return type
-: typing.Any

-supports pipeline flows:
-: *, <class 'dict'\>, <class 'list'\>, PIL.Image.Image, application/epub+zip, application/pdf, application/vnd.oasis.opendocument.text, application/vnd.openxmlformats-officedocument.wordprocessingml.document, application/x-yaml, image, image/jpeg, image/png, image/tiff, mediawiki, pandoc, text/html, text/markdown, text/rtf

 ### vectorizer

 Get the vectorizer function used for this document for an arbitrary text

 Can be called using: